 Ultimate Beneficial Owners (UBO) Check

-UBOs are legal entities known as beneficiaries of the company.
+UBO meaning is legal entities known as beneficiaries of the company.
 Financial institutions must disclose UBOs for various reasons, according to regulators.
 The most important reason for this is the prevention of serious crimes such as money laundering and terrorist financing.
 In case UBOs are not disclosed, it sets the ground for criminals to launder money through companies.
-Identifying UBOs has some difficulties because customers may provide false information in some cases, and information in the available lists may not be scanned correctly.
+UBO verification has some difficulties because customers may provide false information in some cases, and information in the available lists may not be scanned correctly.

 FATF's Trends Publications in 2020